dibyendumajumdar/C/docs/ctour.md

 ```

 Note first that two key specifications can be applied to the
 same code string.
-Next, observe that when  a  word  is  as-
+Next, observe that when  a  word  is  assigned
-signed	to  a  byte or to a word, or a word is assigned to a
+to  a  byte or to a word, or a word is assigned to a
 byte, a single instruction, a mov or  movb  as	appropriate,
 does  the  job.
 However, when a byte is assigned to a word,
-it must pass through a register to implement the sign-exten-
+it must pass through a register to implement the
-sion rules:
+sign-extension rules:

 ```
 	%a,n